The Containment Game in the plane: between the Firefighter Problem and Conway's Angel Problem: Abstract

 \section{Abstract}

-The containment game is a full information game for two players, initialised with a set of occupied vertices in an infinite connected graph $G$.
-On the $t$-th turn, the first player, called Spreader, extends the occupied set to $g(t)$ adjacent vertices, and then the second player, called Container, removes $q$ unoccupied vertices from the graph.
-If the spreading process continues perpetually -- Spreader wins, and otherwise -- Container wins.
-For $g=\infty$ this game reduces to a solitaire game for Container, known as the Firefighter Problem.
-On $\Z^2$, for $q=1/k$ and $g\equiv 1$ it is equivalent to Conway's Angel Problem.
+The Containment Game is a two-player perfect-information game, initialised with a finite set of occupied vertices in an infinite connected graph $G$.
+On the $t$-th turn, the first player, called \emph{Spreader}, replaces the occupied set with a collection of $g(t)$ vertices adjacent to it; the second player, called \emph{Container}, then removes $q$ unoccupied vertices from the graph.
+If the spreading process continues indefinitely, Spreader wins; otherwise, Container wins.
+For $g\equiv 1$ it is equivalent to the $k$-king variant of Conway's angel problem, where the angel movements must trail along unblocked paths, while for $g=\infty$ this game reduces to a solitaire game for Container, known as the \emph{Firefighter Problem}.

-We introduce the game, and writing $q(G,g)$ for the set of $q$ values for which Container wins against a given $g(t)$, we study the minimal asymptotics of $g(t)$ such that $q(G,g)=q(G,\infty)$, i.e. for which defeating Spreader is as hard as winning the Firefighter Problem solitaire.
-We show, by providing explicit winning strategies, a sub-linear upper bound $g(t)=O(t^{6/7})$ and a lower bound of $g(t)=\Omega(t^{1/2})$.
+We introduce the game and study it on the strongly connected two dimensional integer lattice $\Z\boxtimes\Z$.
+Writing $q(G,g)$ for the set of $q$ values for which Container wins against a given $g(t)$, we study the minimal asymptotics of $g(t)$ for which $q(G,g)=q(G,\infty)$, that is, for which defeating Spreader is as hard as winning the Firefighter Problem solitaire.
+We show, by providing explicit winning strategies for Container, a sub-linear upper bound $g(t)=O(t^{6/7})$ and a lower bound of $g(t)=\Omega(t^{1/2})$.